 Customs procedures for goods arriving in Thailand in any manner are similar to those existing in most other countries.
-An importer is required to file an entry form together with other requisite documents, including a bill of lading, invoice, and packing list via the e-Customs system.
+An importer is required to file an entry form together with other requisite documents, including a bill of lading, invoice and packing list via the e-Customs system.

-Customs duties are due upon the arrival of the vessel carrying the imported goods, and goods may be stored in a bonded warehouse.
+Customs duties are due upon the arrival of the vessel carrying the imported goods and goods may be stored in a customs bonded warehouse for not exceeding 60 days.
 Landing and storage charges must be paid before the goods are released.

-Customs incentives schemes
+Customs incentive schemes

-Various customs incentives schemes, each with its own specific conditions and duty privileges, are available in Thailand, including the following:
+Various customs incentive schemes, each with its own specific conditions and duty privileges, are available in Thailand, including the following:

-- Duty and tax compensation ("Tax coupons")

-- Duty drawback under Section 19 bis for imported raw materials used in export production

-- Duty drawback for re-export in the same state under Section 19

-- Free zone (Customs or Industrial Estate Authority of Thailand Free Zones)

-- Manufacturing bonded warehouses

-- · General bonded warehouses

-- Board of Investment (BOI) promotion
+- Duty and tax compensation ('Tax coupons') - Duty drawback under Section 19 bis for imported raw materials used in export production - Duty drawback for re-export in the same state under Section 19 - Free zones (Customs or Industrial Estate Authority of Thailand Free Zones) - · Manufacturing bonded warehouses - General bonded warehouses - Board of Investment (BOI) promotion - · Preferential import duties under Free Trade Agreements (FTAs)